 3A Objectives of the Research

 Our objective is to address the energy consumption problem in computer systems.
 In most recent systems, power managers have been implemented to scale the performance of the system according to the current resource demand.
-Various implementations exist depending on whether the system is a large cloud farm or a small IoT system, but the main problem in the current solutions is the inability to accurately express resource demands.
+Various implementations exist depending on whether the system is a large cloud farm or a small IoT system, but the main constraint in the current solutions is the inability to accurately express resource demands.
 In mainstream Linux systems, the resource demand is measured as the utilisation caused by the workload of the CPU.
 Workload in operating systems is measured as a sliding window average over an active and idle CPU, as illustrated in Figure 2.
 A high workload indicates that the system needs more resources, and the clock frequency is scaled up to decrease the workload of the CPU.
 Frequency setting can be based on different policies implemented in frequency governors, and the most common policy is called “ondemand”[Sta06].
 This frequency governor scales the clock frequency to the maximum value as soon as the workload threshold is reached.
 Next, it step-wise decreases the clock frequency to the lowest frequency not exceeding the threshold.

 The problem with this approach is that the workload does not describe the performance of the applications accurately enough.
 A high workload does not necessarily mean that an application requires more performance; it simply describes how much of the CPU the application is currently using.
 It is merely an indirect effect of executing an application, as illustrated in Figure 2.
-An incorrect allocation of resource results in either poor performance or in energy waste.
-As previous results from our work in [HLL15, HNP+14] show, executing an application unnecessarily fast wastes significantly more energy than executing an application at a moderate, but still sufficiently fast, performance level.
+An incorrect allocation of resource results in either inefficient performance or energy waste, or both.
+As shown in the results of our previous work in [HLL15, HNP+14], executing an application unnecessarily fast wastes significantly more energy than executing an application at a moderate, but still sufficiently fast, performance level.

 Other work on attempting to refine the functionality of the frequency governors was presented in [SKK11].
 Their frequency governor, the “Green Governor”, scales the clock frequency not only based on the workload, but also in the memory intensity.
 The assumption made was that a higher memory intensity stalls the CPU enough to not benefit from high clock frequency.
-The fundamental problem, was still unsolved because the governor models the performance requirement of the application indirectly. , and in case the model does not fit the application, either excessive or insufficient resources are allocated to the application.
+The fundamental problem, however, still remains unsolved because the governor models the performance requirement of the application indirectly.
+Therefore, if the model does not fit the application, the latter is allocated either excessive or insufficient resource.

 What we propose is to make the application software itself energy aware and the objective of this research is to develop a complete framework for programming energy aware software.
 Using this software, applications become involved in the resource allocation, which is a necessary step for reaching the next level of energy efficiency in computer systems.
 Therefore, a power management system compatible with energy aware software requires an interface between the application and the runtime system, which is currently non-existing.
 This research aims at providing such an interface, as well as the necessary tools needed to use it.
 Our current design recommendations for energy aware programming extends the application to signal resource requirements to the runtime system, which allocates the hardware resources based directly on the requirements rather than the indirect metrics like the workload.
-With this framework, resources can be allocated more efficiently leading to a lower energy consumption.
+With this framework, resources will be allocated more efficiently leading to a lower energy consumption.

 Also, define (or at least try to) clear results/ benefits as a result of this research project – possibly in bullet points!